 Loans originated prior to active duty.
 The SCRA provides the highest level of protection against foreclosure when the loan in question was taken out prior to a servicemember's call to active duty.
 For pre-service loans, the SCRA prohibits lenders from foreclosing on, seizing, or selling the home of military personnel on active duty, unless the servicemember waives this protection or a court orders that the foreclosure can proceed.
 This protection extends for a year following a servicemember's period of active duty to help military personnel readjust to civilian life and employment.
 (50 U.S.C.
 App. § 533).
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage Before Active Duty.)

-Loans originated after the beginning of active duty.
+Default judgments.
 The SCRA also protects servicemembers who take out a loan after beginning active duty, but in a more limited manner.
 Congress has helped ensure that legal counsel at least assists military servicemembers in civil lawsuits before any judgment is entered.
-Courts can’t enter a default judgment (a ruling made by a court when one party to a lawsuit has failed to answer the suit or appear in court) against a military servicemember on active duty until an attorney has been appointed to represent that servicemember.
+Courts can’t enter a default judgment (a ruling made by a court when one party to a lawsuit has failed to answer the suit or appear in court) against a military servicemember on active duty.
+A court may enter a judgment if an attorney has been appointed to represent that servicemember.
 This representation gives a deployed servicemember an advocate for their case when they can’t be present to speak for themselves.
+But if an attorney appointed to represent a servicemember isn't able to locate the servicemember, the actions by the attorney in the case won't waive any defense of the servicemember or otherwise bind the servicemember.
 Furthermore, a court may halt proceedings for 90 days or more if it finds that the servicemember’s presence is critical for defending the case.
 (50 U.S.C.
 App. § 521).
 This protection can be essential when facing a judicial foreclosure, but typically does not protect against nonjudicial foreclosures.
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage After Active Duty.)

 The SCRA also protects military servicemembers by placing: